► 38 = Title 38: Pensions, Bonuses, and Veterans' Relief

 Step #6.
 Make three copies of your letter, just in case you need them later.

 Step #7.
-Address your letter to the Privacy Officer at your VA Medical Center (VAMC) or VAHCS (VA Health Care System) main facility.
+Address your letter to "ATTN: Privacy Officer", followed by the mailing address for your local VA Medical Center (VAMC) or VAHCS (VA Health Care System).

 If you are not sure how to do that, go to the Post Office at a time when it is less busy and ask the clerk for help.
 You might tell the clerk you are a veteran as most folks like to help veterans, and many U.S. Postal Service employees are veterans too.